Ghillermo/CircuitPatchEditor/README.md

 I'd love to know your opinion and ideas, it's time to unlock the features we always wanted within the device.
 Contact me and pull requests!
 I'm doing this for fun and I'll listen to everybody, even if you don't know programming.

 To install:
 install libraries, open code and write your desired wifi and IP, upload it.
-Connect TRS jack with the tip to +V,Ring to ESP tx, and Sleeve to ground.
-An optocoupler is recommended for extra device safety.
+Connect TRS jack with the tip to 3.3V, ring to ESP tx, and sleeve to ground.
+Do this at your risk, use optocouplers or some other method if unsure.

 To use:
 Plug jack into MIDI IN, connect to http://192.168.1.4 (or the IP you've chosen).
 Set Circuit to listen to channel one if it isn't (press shift+sessions while turning on, make sure top left pad is lit).
 Touch the sliders and they'll immediately affect your synth.

-PENDING:
+To do:
 Testing!
-Switches, select channe, better UI, More Knob assign options.
-Did I say testing?
+Switches, select MIDI channel, better UI.
+Mixer, Master fx, drums.
+CV/knob input that doesn't kill wifi.